-The Transborder Corruption Archive (TBCA) is a part of the project which is aimed at strengthening the international response against transborder corruption.
+The Transborder Corruption Archive (TBCA) is a project of the Expert Group on Combating Transborder Corruption and is aimed at strengthening the international response against transborder corruption.

 In recent years, amid the Russian “hybrid” aggression against post-Soviet and Western countries, studies on the “export” of Russian corruption and modern kleptocracy have been intensified in order to explain and predict the behavior of Putin’s regime in the future.

 The TBCA makes available dozens of documents collected by the journalists of the TBC Group and their partners for the wider audience of experts around the world who address international corruption.